re50urces/Awesome-AI/README.md

 - [June](https://www.june.so/ai?ref=awe50meAI) `A new way to do product analytics`
 - [Avoma](https://www.avoma.com/v3?ref=awe50meAI) `AI Meeting assistance and collaboration, reimagined.`
 - [SpeakAide](https://speakaide.com/?ref=awe50meAI) `Take your public speaking to the next level with SpeakAide's AI script writing and teleprompter tool.`
+- [PowerMode](https://powermodeai.com/) `PowerMode is your AI co-founder that will help you ideate and pitch your startup.`
+- [Talk to Books](https://books.google.com/talktobooks/) `Browse passages from books using experimental AI`